rfitkin90/Google-Books-Search/README.md

 # Create React Express App

+Allows the user to search for some books from the Google books API and save them to a favorites section for later viewing.

 ## About This Boilerplate

 1. Enter a search term to search for books with titles that include that term(leave the search field blank to search all books).